 Heat should also help as well especially after the first 3 days.
 Heat helps to loosen the area and should ease the trapped nerve.
 Heat should be tried first with a hot water bottle or heat patch and if this eases the pain, you can try heat creams for when you are more active.

-In many cases it needs seen to by a professional such as a sports massage therapist, physiotherapist or chiropractor/osteopath.
+In many cases it needs seen to by an injury professional such as a physiotherapist, chiropractor/osteopath or sports therapist.